-P arish/Group Settlements in fig 4.20 and 4.21 Number of households in parish % growth in Local Plan Core Strategy Number of new houses required to 2031 Housing Completions 2011-2014 Housing commitments as at 1 April 2014 Total housing remaining l Nhitbourne Whitbourne 330 15 50 4 7 39
+Parish/Group Settlements in fig 4.20 and 4.21 Number of households in parish % growth in Local Plan Core Strategy Number of new houses required to 2031 Housing Completions 2011-2014 Housing commitments as at 1 April 2014 Total housing remaining Whitbourne Whitbourne 330 15 50 4 7 39

-The figure of 39 houses is reduced to 19 by the subtraction of the 20 houses approved by the Herefordshire Council Planning Committee on 29th October 2014 (see Page 7).
+The figure of 39 houses is reduced to 19 by the subtraction of the 20 houses approved by the Herefordshire Council Planning Committee on 29th October 2014 (the new Ardley Meadows development adjacent to Acreage).

-Furthermore there are commitments for 10 houses (see Page 31).
+Furthermore there are commitments for 10 houses (see Page 26).